Menu

 Evidence: Microsoft CEO Satya Nadella announced the partnership.

-When NOT to Use Structured Output
+When Should You NOT Use Structured Output?

 python